What is the Crown Estate and why is the Government bringing forward legislation to reform it?

 ‘We are calling for The Crown Estate Bill to be given a nature recovery objective, alongside the ability to invest in the technology, infrastructure and research required to further these aims’.

-The coalition also sights the Scottish Crown Estate Act which, since 2019, has placed a duty on the organisation to manage its assets in a way that ‘is likely to contribute to the promotion or the improvement in Scotland of (iv) environmental wellbeing’.
+The coalition also cites the Scottish Crown Estate Act which, since 2019, has placed a duty on the organisation to manage its assets in a way that ‘is likely to contribute to the promotion or the improvement in Scotland of (iv) environmental wellbeing’.
 In practice it means Crown Estate Scotland must make investment decisions that meet the highest environmental standards.

 As the owner of the seabed of England and Wales, the Crown Estate leases out plots of seabed to offshore wind and other developers such as those wishing to build carbon capture infrastructure.
 As part of its Marine business, the Crown Estate has 36 wind farms operating across its holdings, with a combined capacity of 11.8GW (enough to power 11 million homes).
 The Crown Estate also launched Offshore Wind Leasing Round 5, which is set to generate up to a further 4.5GW by putting innovative floating wind farms in the Celtic Sea.